spencertipping/canard/boot.md

 being replaced by its definition until the whole list is rewritten into fully executable machine code.

+Note that this has the added benefit that tail calls propagate through symbol dereferencing.
+(I think this is true; need to verify in all cases.)

     [1] Technically, the information is still there, though only due to a counterintuitive property of the mechanism.
 Lists preserve their identity across this transformation and we know that every list might have an